 The overall purpose of the conferences was “making diving safer.”
 Each IQ lasted several days and were filled with presentations and seminars on all aspects of diving and the business of diving: the latest ideas and developments in educational theory and practice, diving sciences, equipment improvements, diving medicine, retailing and travel.
+Each year’s abstracts and papers were published in a volume of IQ proceedings.

 Papers on topics such as emergency skills, first aid, teaching techniques, team teaching, physics and physiology, younger students and special-needs students, store/instructor ties, specialty diving (cave, ice, wreck, etc.) and diving hobbies were solicited and welcomed.
 In other words, the same areas that concerned them in the 1970s concern us today.

-Each year’s abstracts and papers were published in a volume of IQ proceedings.
+Historically, this event was regarded as the best educational experience available in the international diving community.
 The exhibit halls were always filled with booths displaying the wares and offerings of equipment manufacturers, retailers, travel vendors and resorts.
 An underwater photography contest and exhibit was always a popular attraction.

 When the annual DEMA Show began in the late 1970s, it started to siphon off some of the attendance at IQ.
 It was difficult for most people to afford the time and expense to attend two such major events each year.
 The last IQ was held in 2000 and was sponsored by NAUI Asia Pacific in Kuala Lumpur.